sparrc/cookbook/readme.md

 - 2-3 portions
 - 1 hour

+#### Ingredients:

 - 3 lbs.
 Chicken parts, bone-in, skin-on
 - 1 tbsp Vegetable Oil
+- 2  Small Shallots, thinly sliced
+- 3/4 cup Dry White Wine
+- 3/4 cup Chicken Broth
+- 1/4 cup Heavy Cream
+- 2 tbsp Dijon Mustard
+- 1 tbsp Chives or Green Onions (optional)

+#### Directions:

-Preheat oven to 450.
+1. Preheat oven to 450.
 Pat chicken dry and season generously with salt and black pepper.
 Heat oil in an oven-proof skillet (cast iron works great here) over medium-high heat until shimmering.
 Working in 2 batches, brown chicken, skin side down first, about 5 minutes per batch.
 Return all chicken to skillet and roast in oven until cooked through, about 20 minutes.
-- 2  Small Shallots, thinly sliced
-- 3/4 cup Dry White Wine
-- 3/4 cup Chicken Broth
-- 1/4 cup Heavy Cream
-Transfer chicken to a platter, then add shallots, wine, and broth to pan juices and bring to a boil.
+1. Transfer chicken to a platter, then add shallots, wine, and broth to pan juices and bring to a boil.
 Boil until reduced by half, about 5 minutes.
 Add cream and boil until thickened to a consistency you prefer, around 1-5 minutes, but it's been known to take up to 15 minutes.
-- 2 tbsp Dijon Mustard
-- 1 tbsp Chives or Green Onions (optional)
-Whisk in Mustard, Chives, and salt and pepper to taste.
+1. Whisk in Mustard, Chives, and salt and pepper to taste.
 Serve chicken with sauce, garnished with more chives.
 This dish goes very well with some simple roasted baby red potatoes